materialsproject/fireworks/docs/failures_tutorial.rst

     lpad get_fw 1

 #.
 You should notice the state of this FireWork is automatically marked as *FIZZLED*.
 In addition, if you look at the **stored_data** key, you'll see that there's information about the error that was encountered during the run.
+If you're thorough, you'll see something about a *KeyboardInterruptError*.

 #.
 If at any point you want to review what FireWorks have *FIZZLED*, you can use the following query::